MariaDB ColumnStore System Usage

 # chmod 0600 /root/.my.cnf

-NOTE - If there is no MariaDB Root user password set, make sure there is no .my.cnf file.
+IMPORTANT - If there is no MariaDB Root user password set, make sure there is no .my.cnf file.
+This could cause failures in install and upgrades if this file exist when no password is set.

 Example MariaDB ColumnStore database setup